 Providing potable water is a major problem in many areas across Africa.
 Years of drought in desert regions have meant that surface water and shallow wells are not being replenished by rainfall.
 Climate changes in the fragile ecosystems can affect the survival of entire groups of people.
-In Botswana, 80% of the population preserving meat, and curing game skins.
+In Botswana, 80% of the population depend on boreholes for their water.
+However, drilling for water is expensive and often disappointing.
+More than half the boreholes in some areas of Botswana result in scarce or salty water.
+Some 70 communities depend on trucked-in water, but this system is expensive and often unreliable.